codio/knowledge/source/instructors/resources/search-library.rst

 Search Assessments Library
 =============================

-You search an assessment library the same whether you are using Codio's :ref:`Global Assessments Library <global-library>' or your :ref:`organization's Assessments Library <org-library>`.
+You search an assessment library the same whether you are using Codio's :ref:`Global Assessment Library <global-library>` or your :ref:`organization assessment library <org-library>`.
 Follow these steps to search a library:

 1. In the Guide Editor, click the **Add Assessments** drop-down menu and choose **Assessment Library**.